 But in the sherry triangle it is palomino row on row, with the occasional Pedro Ximénez grape – used for making the sweeter creams, mediums and pure pedros – making a star appearance on the hillsides.
 The fate of the Pedro Ximénez fruit is not to be stomped under foot or press like the palomino, but to be left out to shrivel in the Andalusian sun to raise their sugar concentration.

-Struggling under the rays of a harsh sun, these stunted little vines receive from the sparse clouds little reprieve from dehydration, and so they send forth their roots searching meters down – five meters, ten, twenty, even thirty meters into the hills – into the spongey soil for but a drop of water.
+Struggling under the rays of a harsh sun, these stunted little vines receive from the sparse clouds little reprieve from dehydration, and so they send forth their roots searching meters down – five meters, ten, fifteen meters into the hills – into the spongey soil for but a drop of water.

 These roots are of New World stock, planted to protect the palomino vine above from the phylloxera disease below.
 Shooting out two arms into the sky, one arm is pointed south and the other north, thereby maximising exposure to the sun throughout the day.
 With their roots firmly planted in earth and their arms opening to the sky in a Christ-like plea to the heavens for rain, the vines sit and wait for the summer-time levante wind from the south to arrive and dry their bulging fruit, thereby raising the sugar-concentration levels to fermentable heights.